-dBi = dB(isotropic): The forward gain of an antenna, nmeasured in decibels (dBi), The dBi value reflects the antenna's directional / beamwidth characteristics, i.e., directional as opposed to omnidirectional: Generally, the hIgher the gain (dBi), the narrower the beamwidth - the more directional the antenna.
+dBi = dB(isotropic): The forward gain of an antenna, measured in decibels (dBi), The dBi value reflects the antenna's directional / beamwidth characteristics, i.e., directional as opposed to omnidirectional: Generally, the higher the gain (dBi), the narrower the beamwidth - the more directional the antenna.

 dB refers to the decibel, which is the unit of measurement of sound though it is also a relative measure of the power between two levels.
 Therefore dB is not an absolute measurement but rather a ratio.

 dB as a standalone unit represents loss or gain and does not have any dimension.
 It has to be referenced to something else to provide meaningful measurement.

 So, the term "dB" is not a reference but is rather a method and a measurement standard. dB must be used against a standard: dBi & dBm are dB (decibels) measured against a standard: